Historymaker: DeBoard becomes first KV girls' golfer to reach state meet

 The Prairie View Golf Club in Carmel will serve as host of the state meet, set for Friday, Oct.
 1 and Saturday, Oct.
 2.

 DeBoard’s regional round featured 13 pars over 18 holes with a birdie on the back nine.
-The defending Northwest Crossroads Conference champion, DeBoard is a two-time regional qualifier.
+The defending Northwest Crossroads Conference champion, DeBoard is a two-time regional qualifier and is familiar with the course at Battle Ground.

+Over the summer, DeBoard won a youth tournament there, so she knew she needed to keep her tee shots in the fairway last week.

+“I was hitting a lot of fairways, which I don’t do a lot,” she said.
+“I hit six greens of my first nine in regulation.
+My mental game was pretty good.
+When I got in the back, I had a double that kind of messed with my head.
+I brought it over to the next hole and got a bogey, but after that I got my head back and started playing good.
+That’s what I’m going to work at state, is keeping my head in the game.”

+DeBoard will have a practice round at the course in Carmel before teeing it up on Friday morning.
+She worked on fine-tuning her game during practice time at Sandy Pines this week.

+“At regionals, the main thing I did was try to put it down the middle and I was pretty good at it so I’ve been making sure it’s going straight and that I’m not duck-hooking it,” she said.
+“I’ve been working on my bump-and-runs around the green and my 50 yards and in.
+Mostly, making sure everything stays tuned in.”

-Overall, she placed third on the leaderboard, with Vilang Zhang of Culver Academies winning match medalist with a 73.
+Overall, she placed third on the leaderboard at regional, with Vilang Zhang of Culver Academies winning match medalist with a 73.
 Lucy Quigley of Tipton fired a 74.

 DeBoard and Quigley will compete as individuals at the state meet, as will Audrey Koetter of Northwestern (78), New Prairie’s Jaiden Winters (84) and Taylor Skibinski of Michigan City (84).